Rated Excellent Online

 Secured Loan on a New Build Property

-New build properties can be used as security for secured loans, but lenders apply additional caution due to the new build premium, developer incentives and limited track record.
-Understanding these factors before applying will set realistic expectations.
+New build properties can be used as security for FCA-regulated secured loans, but lenders apply additional caution due to the new build premium, developer incentives and limited resale history.
+Understanding these factors before applying, and working with a broker who understands NHBC warranties, Help to Buy equity loans and the latest lender policies, will help you set realistic expectations for borrowing capacity.

 £283 Avg. monthly saving